waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # General Lessons
 - Menu Navigation: Do not mix directional and action buttons in a standard `press_buttons` call unless using `press_sequence`.
 Standard sequences will be truncated.
 - Narrative Rule: In `thoughts`, state only the next single action and its purpose.
 Do not narrate future outcomes.

+# Exploration Progress: Route 36
+- Sudowoodo cleared at (35, 9).
+- Path to the north (Ecruteak) and east (Violet City) is now open.
+- Current Plan: Head east through Route 36 to reach Route 31 and deliver KENYA.
+Then heal in Violet City.
+- Unseen tiles noted on Route 36: (28, 5-7), (30, 6-7), (53, 16-17).
+Will explore if they are on the way.